All Episodes

 Well, thank you.

-What what is that in reference to, Bobby?
+What is that in reference to, Bobby?

-I'm sorry I didn't hear that.
+I'm sorry, I didn't hear that.

 I've always tried to do that.